Pilgrimage · Nagasaki & Goto

 End of isolation and freedom of religion

-As part of its efforts to modernize and gain equal standing with Western powers, the Meiji government actively adopted Western systems and culture—including religious policy reform.
+1800s -With the Meiji Restoration in 1868, Japan shifted from the feudal Tokugawa shogunate to a centralized modern state.
+As part of its efforts to modernize and gain equal standing with Western powers, the Meiji government actively adopted Western systems and culture — including religious policy reform.

+The longstanding ban on Christianity, which had been in place since the early 17th century, was officially lifted in 1873.
 Following this, many Christian missionaries from Western countries, especially the United States, France, and the UK, returned to Japan and resumed their evangelism.

 For the first time in about 250 years, freedom of Christian belief has been restored in Japan.